Phoenix Disorderly Conduct Lawyer

 Disorderly Conduct in the Arizona Revised Statutes

 The purpose of many laws is to maintain peace and order in cities, counties and states.
 In the Arizona Revised Statutes (A.R.S.), section 13-2904 specifically outlaws "disorderly conduct," also known as "disturbing the peace."
-The following conduct is illegal in the state of Arizona:

-- Making unreasonable noise
+- Creating excessive and/or unreasonable noise

-Should a person violate any of these areas of the law, they could be charged with a class 1 misdemeanor, or a class 6 felony if the offense involved a deadly weapon or dangerous object.
+Should a person violate any of these areas of the law, they could be charged with a class 1 misdemeanor or a class 6 felony if the offense involved a deadly weapon or dangerous object.